 An employee referral program might seem like a new-age offering to some.
 But it's actually the most underutilized part of any compensation and benefits program.
 In fact, numerous studies prove that referrals are the most trusted form of advertisement.
 To add to the pros list, referrals are created by happy customers, who are usually willing to spread word-of-mouth about your business for free.

-However, this can only do so much, because even happy customers won't always use word-of-mouth to talk about you organically.
+However, this can only do so much because even happy customers won't always use word-of-mouth to talk about you organically.
 This is where a referral program comes into play.

 In today’s age of social media, businesses know how important word-of-mouth marketing is.
 However, many do not know how to measure their word-of-mouth or prompt it to happen.

-This is because a referral program not only encourages sharing, but makes it easy.
-In fact, many referral marketing platforms provide easy share buttons for customers, as well as allow businesses to set up messaging, thus, making it easy and convenient to share.
+When you add a referral program to a strong foundation, word-of-mouth has the potential to skyrocket and be tracked.
+This is because a referral program encourages sharing and makes it easy.
+In fact, many referral marketing platforms provide easy share buttons for customers and allow businesses to set up messaging, thus making it easy and convenient to share.

 Lastly, a referral program makes word-of-mouth trackable.
 Referral program systems track each of these encounters, meaning you have a convenient way to measure your referral analytics, leading to an easy way to figure out what works best for getting leads to your business.

 Even the most loyal customers or influencers don’t always end up recommending your brand for different reasons.
 You need to give them a reason to refer you more often; that’s where a referral program with tangible rewards comes in.